idia640/presentations/week10/PITCHME.md

 You can still make use of cues as a behavior trigger.
 In addition, you need to understand user motivations and what you can do to make it easy for them to adopt the behavior you want.

-Some new ideas from Fogg 2009:
+Some new ideas from Fogg, 2009: triggers.

-Spark - "When a person lacks motivation to perform a target behavior, a trigger should be designed in tandem with a motivational element.
+Spark trigger - "When a person lacks motivation to perform a target behavior, a trigger should be designed in tandem with a motivational element.
 I call this type of trigger a “spark.”
 Examples of sparks can range from text that highlights fear to videos that inspire hope."

 Facilitator - "For example software updates often use facilitators to gain compliance by implying that one click can get the job done."
+High motivation, but lacks ability.

-Signal - button "click here"
+Signal - button "click here".
+Ability and motivation are there.

+How do we think about simplicity?

-"Simplicity is a function of a person’s scarcest resource at the moment a behavior is triggered."
+"Simplicity is a function of a person’s scarcest resource *at the moment a behavior is triggered*."

----

-## Case Study

-- 10 minutes with up to 5 for Q&A
-- .red[What is the problem/challenge/goal?]
- - In some cases, you may want to frame the larger challenge, but then hone in on a specific interaction or task.
- - You can choose a simple behavior to target.
-- .red[Which (receptive) user population will you target with this design?]
- - What **motivates** them, what do they value?
- - Are there particular pain points or fears to consider?
- - What is preventing the target behavior?
-- .red[Choose a channel for reaching your audience]
-- .red[What is your nudge?
-How do you want to affect their behavior?]
-- .red[How will you do this?]
- - Find correlates that are successful elsewhere
-- .red[Why do you think it will work?
-This is your chance to refer back to things you've learned.]
-- .red[How would you test this?]
-- .red[Finally, please tell us the most useful concept or idea you've learned from this class.]

 Fogg, B. J. (2009, April).
 Creating persuasive technologies: an eight-step design process.
 Persuasive '09, Claremont.

 ---

+## A Compelling Case Study

+1. Tell a story.
+2. Focus on the characters.
+3. Why should we believe that your solution would be effective?

+Note:

+- The power of narrative can't be understated.
+- Direct attention toward your target customers/clients/users
+    - What is THEIR problem?
+    - What do they value?
+    - What motivates them?
+    - What drivers and rewards?
+    - Quotes are great.
+- Use science to help explain the problem and to back-up your solution.
+    - What levers can you use?
+    - How would you measure the effectiveness of your solution?

+---

+## Case Study Rubric

+- 10 minutes with up to 5 for Q&A
+- Rubric:
+    - The challenge problem (5 points)
+    - The target user population (5 points)
+    - Your design solution for nudging behavior and your desired outcome (5 points)
+    - Design decisions that link to scientific concepts explored in this class (5 points)
+    - How you might evaluate the effectiveness of your design (5 points)
+    - The most useful concept(s) or interesting idea(s) you drew from the class (5 points)

+Note:

+---

 ## Next Week

+- Amy, JaNisha
 - Social Networks

 ---